-18.1 Butt holes (Velcro closure on trailing edge tip)
+20.1 BUTT HOLES (Velcro closure on wing-tip trailing edge)

 In order to empty sand and small stones from the glider simply shake the sand or small stones into the wing tip and open the Butt holes (Velcro closure on trailing edge tip) to empty.
 Do not forget to close the Butt holes afterwards.